civet-software/CIVET-Django/djcivet_site/docs/_build/html/_sources/workspaces.txt

 --------------------

 The ``Manage workspace`` link on the home page will take you first to a workspace selection page, and then to the page shown below.
-In Beta 0.7, only the ``Export data in tab-delimited format/Use save-variable list in the template`` is implemented: this will download any coded cases found in the workspace.
+In Beta 0.9, only the ``Export data in tab-delimited format/Use save-variable list in the template`` is implemented: this will download any coded cases found in the workspace.
+The remaining functions will eventually be implemented but in the meantime these tasks can be done using a text editing program.

 .. figure:: manage.png
    :alt: CIVET workspace management page